ADHD Affirmations: For Brains That Won't Sit Still | MindLift

 • CBT techniques work by targeting the specific thought driving distress, not just managing the symptom around it.

-• MindLift delivers personalized cognitive reframes in 60 seconds — free, no subscription, available on iOS and Android.
+• MindLift delivers personalized cognitive reframes in 60 seconds — free to start, available on iOS and Android.

 Frequently asked questions

 Generic affirmations don't work for ADHD brains.
 Dopamine-friendly, neurodivergent-affirming self-talk that matches how your mind actually works.
-MindLift uses AI-powered CBT to help you work through ADHD affirmations in about 60 seconds — free for iOS and Android, no subscription.
+MindLift uses AI-powered CBT to help you work through ADHD affirmations in about 60 seconds.
+Free to start on iOS and Android.

 Can an app actually help with ADHD affirmations?